-The data indicate that the governorates of Upper Egypt contribute to the largest percentage of the number of births, reaching about 42.4% - 42.8% in 2017 and 2018, respectively, while the population percentage of this region is only about 38.1%, and also for the region of border governorates, it was noted that its share of births is high compared to its share of the population.
+The data (see Table 7) indicates that Upper Egypt's governorates contribute the largest percentage of the annual number of births, reaching about 42.4% - 42.8% in 2017 and 2018, respectively, while the population percentage of this region is only about 38.1% Similarly, for the region of border governorates, it was noted that its percentage share of births is high compared to its share of the population.
 By contrast, the contribution of Urban governorates and Lower Egypt regions to births is lower compared to their share of the population.